Central Sparks

-Central Sparks are a women's cricket team that represent the West Midlands region, one of eight regional hubs in English domestic women's cricket.
-They play their home matches at Edgbaston and New Road.
-They are captained by Evelyn Jones and coached by Lloyd Tennant.
-The team is partnered with Warwickshire, Worcestershire, Herefordshire, Staffordshire and Shropshire.
+Central Sparks was a women's cricket team that represented the West Midlands region, one of eight regional hubs in English domestic women's cricket.
+They primarily played their home matches at Edgbaston and New Road.
+They were captained by Evelyn Jones and coached by Darren Franklin and Justine Dunce.
+The team was partnered with Warwickshire, Worcestershire, Herefordshire, Staffordshire and Shropshire.

+At the end of the 2024 season, following reforms to the structure of women's domestic cricket, the team was effectively replaced by a professionalised Warwickshire team.